aviroop26/lox-interpreter/README.md

 `make run` Runs the interpreter interactively.

 `make run-script path=path/to/script/file` Runs the script present in the path.
+Default path is ./script.lox.

 ### Data Types:
 <pre>